Windows OS Hub

 • Delegate Password Reset and Unlock Account Permissions in AD

-• Delegation of Privileges to Join Computers to AD Domain
+• Delegate Permissions to Join Computers to AD Domain

-• How to Remove Delegated Permissions in AD Domain?
+• How to View and Remove Delegated Permissions in Active Directory?

-To delegate privileges in AD the Delegation of Control Wizard in Active Directory Users and Computers (DSA.msc) is used.
+To delegate permissions in AD, the Delegation of Control Wizard in the Active Directory Users and Computers console (DSA.msc) is used.

-You can delegate administrative privileges in AD on a quite detailed level.
-You can grant one group the permissions to reset passwords in the OU, another one – to create and delete accounts, and the third one – to reset passwords.
-You can configure permission inheritance for the nested OUs.
-Privileges can be delegated on the following domain levels:
+You can delegate administrative privileges in AD on a fairly granular level.
+You can grant one group to reset passwords in the OU, another one – to create and delete user accounts, and the third one – to create and change group membership.
+You can configure permission inheritance on the nested OUs.
+Permissions can be delegated in Active Directory on the following levels:

 • AD site;